Arthod/roar-net-api-spec/src/background.md

 We assume that the details regarding the components of the solution are not exposed, nor the details of how to create or modify a solution.
-Instead, the API provides abstract operations that allow to generate and modify solutions in a black-box manner, and that is common to all algorithmic approaches covered.
+Instead, the API provides abstract operations that allow generating and modifying solutions in a black-box manner, and that is common to all algorithmic approaches covered.

 The API relies on the observation that: